Post

 Controller

-• Controller_iOS.gs: Controller for the iOS packaging tool page, responsible for fetching data for the View display
+• Controller_iOS.gs: iOS packaging tool page Controller, responsible for fetching data for the View to display

 View

-• View_index.html: The entire packaging tool skeleton and homepage
+• View_index.html: The entire packaging tool framework and homepage

 • View_iOS.html: iOS Packaging Tool Page Skeleton